Overview

 - Animals on Campus

-- Distributing literature, Hosting Informational Booths, and Hanging Banners
+- Distributing Literature, Hosting Informational Booths, and Hanging Banners

 - Exhibits and Temporary Structures